bobosola/HTMLtoRSS/README.md

 </item>
 ```

-It may seem odd to put the entire page content into the `<description>` element, but it's common practice these days, presumably because of the popularity of automated blog authoring tools.
-And it's allowed in the [RSS 2.0 Specifications](https://www.rssboard.org/rss-specification#hrelementsOfLtitemgt).
-So I have adopted this practice here.
-It also has the advantage of allowing people to read successive articles in their entirety in a feed reader without having to jump in and out of a browser.
+It may seem unintuitive to put the entire page content into the `<description>` element, but it's common practice these days, presumably because of the popularity of automated blog authoring tools.
+And it's definitely allowed in the [RSS 2.0 Specifications](https://www.rssboard.org/rss-specification#hrelementsOfLtitemgt).
+This approach has the advantage of allowing people to read successive articles in their entirety in a feed reader without having to jump in and out of a browser.

 ## Build steps